guilherme-oliveira-rocha/Artvison/wp-content/plugins/hummingbird-performance/readme.txt

 - Scan and Fix – Get a scan of your site, find out what’s slowing it down, and use one-click performance improvements to make critical speed improvements.
 - World-class caching – A full caching suite to load pages faster with full-page, Gravatar, and browser cache tool.
 - Performance Reports – Pro tips for running your site at super speed.
 - Asset Optimization – Position, minify and combine Javascript, CSS, and Google Font files for top performance.
+Test changes with built-in Safe Mode.
 - Better Rankings – Improve scores on Google PageSpeed Insights (SEO ranking factor), YSlow, Pingdom, and GTmetrix.
 - Increase Your Conversion Rate - Don’t keep visitors waiting: faster sites convert better.
 - GZIP Compression – Blazing-fast HTML, JavaScript, and stylesheet (CSS) transfer.
 - Configs – Set your preferred performance settings, save them as config, and instantly upload to any other site.
+- Font Optimization - Improve site speed, Core Web Vitals, and visual stability by preloading critical fonts and enabling fallbacks.

 ### Learn The Ropes With These Hands-On Hummingbird Tutorials